un-ctrl/DoMikuPizza/README.md

 - fruits: bot reacts with 3 fruits
 - sad: sends cool animals so you arent sad
 - mikuiloveyou: miku loves you

+The pizza points currency system i tried to implement does not work, prolly because i have zero idea what im doing tbh